 2) Remove the offending bacteria.

 There are several ways to reduce bacteria.
 You can do it with a combination of dietary change and either antibiotics or herbals that have antibiotic properties.

-Some dietary methods that are helpful are elimination diets, low carbohydrate Paleo or Primal/Ancestral diets, a low FODMAPS diet, GAPS diet, and sometimes an elemental diet.
+Some SIBO diet methods that are helpful are elimination diets, low carbohydrate Paleo or Primal/Ancestral diets, a low FODMAPS diet, GAPS diet, and sometimes an elemental diet.

-Common antibiotics used are Xifaxan, Neomycin and Nystatan as well as herbal regiments that can include berberine, garlic, oregano, neem and othr herbs .
+Common antibiotics used are Xifaxan, Neomycin and Nystatan as well as herbal regiments that can include berberine, garlic, oregano, neem and other herbs .

 3) Restore a more normal bacterial microbiome.

 Restoring the microbiome is more complex than just taking probiotics.
 Restoring bacterial balance involves the right diet, the right balance of probiotics or fermented foods, and taking steps to keep the gut motility optimized.